raspberrypilearning/interactive-animation/en/step_5.md

 + `all around`{:class="block3motion"} - your sprite will appear to rotate randomly and, depending on the speed, can create a spinning effect
 + `don't rotate`{:class="block3motion"} - your sprite won't rotate at all

-If you don't use the `set rotation style`{:class="block3motion"} block, you may find your sprite goes upside down when it bounces off the edge of the stage.
+If you don't use the `set rotation style`{:class="block3motion"} block, you may find your sprite goes upside down when it bounces off the edge of the Stage.

-The `forever`{:class="block3motion"} block makes the sprite move continously.
+The `forever`{:class="block3motion"} block makes the sprite move continuously.
 Increase the number of steps in `move`{:class="block3motion"}, `5`, `steps`{:class="block3motion"} to make your sprite move faster or decrease it to move slower.

 You may want to add a `turn right`{:class="block3motion"} or `turn left`{:class="block3motion"} block and change the degree value so each time your sprite moves it also turns.